Seamless, Correct, and Generic Programming over Serialised Data

 Before we can give a meaning to descriptions as pointers into a buffer we need to decide on a serialisation format.
-The format we have opted for is split in two parts: a header containing data that can be used to check that a user's claim that a given file contains a serialised tree of a given type is correct, followed by the actual representation of the tree.
+The format we have opted for is split in two parts: a header, followed by the actual representation of the tree as a contiguous block of bytes.
+The header contains an encoding of the description of the type of the tree stored in the rest of the buffer.
+It can be used when loading a file to check that a user's claim about the presence of a serialised tree of a given type is correct.

 For instance, the following binary snippet is a hex dump of a file containing the serialised representation of a binary tree belonging to the type we have been using as our running example.
-The raw data is semantically highlighted: 8-bytes-long \hexaoffset{offsets}, a \hexadesc{type} description of the stored data, some \hexacons{nodes} of the tree and the \hexadata{data} stored in the nodes.
+The raw data is semantically highlighted: 8-bytes-long\footnote{This implicitly means that we assume that our terms occupy less than $2^{64}$ bytes, a very reasonable assumption in our opinion.} \hexaoffset{offsets} in little endian format, a \hexadesc{type} description of the stored data, some \hexacons{nodes} of the tree and the \hexadata{data} stored in the nodes.

-More specifically, this block is the encoding of the \IdrisFunction{example} given in the previous section and, knowing that a \IdrisFunction{leaf} is represented here by \hexacons{00} and a \IdrisFunction{node} is represented by \hexacons{01} the careful reader can check (modulo ignoring the type description and offsets for now) that the data is stored in a depth-first, left-to-right traversal of the tree (i.e. we get exactly the bit pattern we saw in the naïve encoding presented in \Cref{sec:intro}).
+More specifically, this block is the encoding of the \IdrisFunction{example} given in the previous section and, accepting that the tree's representation starts at byte \texttt{FF}, and knowing that a \IdrisFunction{leaf} is represented here by \hexacons{00} and a \IdrisFunction{node} is represented by \hexacons{01} readers can check (ignoring the offsets for now) that the data is stored in a depth-first, left-to-right traversal of the tree i.e. we get exactly the bit pattern we saw in the naïve encoding presented in \Cref{sec:intro}: